FGRibreau/check-build/README.md

 > “Each time I start a new project/mvp/poc/module I don't want to edit a grunt/gulp file or whatever kids use these days.
 > I want an already packed CLI with good defaults (mine) that I can drop into my continuous build/integration process.
-> Let's build that once for all.”
+> Let's build that once and for all.”
 >
 > – 10/19/2014